 4 Fatal Accidents On Construction Sites

 The Occupational Safety and Health Administration (OSHA) reports that 1 in 5 worker deaths are from construction sites.
-The OSHA 4 types of accidents responsible for over 60% of all construction worker deaths.
+The OSHA 4 types of accidents are responsible for over 60% of all construction worker deaths.
 These “Fatal Four” accidents include:

 - Falls (39%)